-If you read my recent post about the best time to visit Indochina, you’ll know that weather and climate in Vietnam, Cambodia and Laos is a complicated business.
+If you read this post about the best time to visit Indochina, you’ll know that weather and climate in Vietnam, Cambodia and Laos is a complicated business.
 Thanks to the sheer length of the Indochinese peninsula, as well as the variation between coastal and mountainous zones, it’s never just as simple as winter = cold, summer = hot.

 Whereas the vast majority of tourists choose to visit Indochina in peak season, which extends from November until March, in this post I’ll be exploring a few of the reasons to think outside the box and consider travelling to Indochina during the wet season – or “green season”, as we like to call it.

 Far too many people are put off by the thought of rain, when in fact there are many benefits to off-peak travel.

 1. There are fewer tourists

 It’s an obvious one – but for many, a very important one.
 Nobody likes to think of themselves as a tourist (we’d all prefer to be “travellers” – go on, admit it!) and there’s nothing to make you feel more tourist-like than standing amongst a pack of other touristy tourists everywhere you go.

 One way to avoid being swept up in the throng of sock-and-sandal-wearers is to head to places where nobody else goes, but I’ve always thought that this is a flawed plan.
 There are usually reasons nobody else goes to those places, after all.

 A much better way to avoid the crowds is to travel out of season, when even the most popular sights are much less busy than they would be otherwise.
 You’ll be guaranteeing yourself a more relaxed, peaceful, and atmospheric experience in key destinations – which is reason enough to travel off-peak all by itself.